-industry (VOC, NOX and particulate matter)
+- industry (VOC, NOX and particulate matter)

 Emissions of most pollutants have fallen further since 2000.
-However, the reduction targets specified in the Federal Council’s Air Pollution Control Strategy 2009 have not been achieved to date, except for sulphur dioxide.
+However, the reduction targets specified in the Federal Council’s Air Pollution Control Strategy 2009 have not been achieved to date, except for sulphur dioxide and NMVOCs.

 - The source of the particulate matter emissions (PM10, PM2.5) is divided in almost equal parts between industry and transport and, to a lesser extent, agriculture and households.
 PM10 emissions decreased by 26% between 2005 and 2020.
 The target of PM10 is a reduction of 45% compared to 2005.
 However, PM2.5 emissions decreased by 45% since 2005.

 - Over half of the nitrogen oxide emissions are caused by transport.
 Total emissions decreased by 44% between 2005 and 2020.
 The target is a 50% reduction.

-- Over 50% of volatile organic compounds (VOC) are produced by industry and 28% by agriculture (as at 2020).
+- Concerning volatile organic compounds (VOC), 45% are produced by industry and 28% by agriculture (as at 2020).
 The target is a reduction of around 30% compared to 2005.
-With a reduction ob 32% to date, the target to reduce of around 30% compared to 2005 has been achieved.
+With a reduction of 41% to date, this has been achieved.

 - Ammonia (NH3) originates almost exclusively from agriculture, where it escapes into the air from stables and liquid manure storage and application sites.
 Total ammonia emissions, which are responsible for around two-thirds of the nitrogen deposition, have only decreased by about 11% since 2005.
 The target is a reduction of 40%.

 Air quality in Switzerland has continued to improve since 2000 and holds up well in international comparison with similarly densely populated regions.
 For most air pollutants for which the Ordinance on Air Pollution Control specifies ambient limit values, the levels throughout Switzerland are now below these limits.

 Excessive nitrogen inputs, two-thirds of which come from ammonia (NH3) emissions and one-third from NOX emissions, impact the environment to an extent that significantly exceeds the critical loads.
 Suffering from nitrogen pollution above the critical level are: